matthewnicotra/cnidofest-website/cnidofest-2022/covid.md

 ## <span style= "color:red">Important information for international attendees</span>

-You will be required to show a negative COVID-19 test result or documentation of recovery from COVID-19 before you travel to the United States by air.
+**Updated July 13, 2022:** You are no longer required show a negative COVID-19 test result or documentation of recovery from COVID-19 before you travel to the United States by air.
+However, this may change at any time.

 For up-to-date information on US travel restriction, visit <a href="https://www.cdc.gov/coronavirus/2019-ncov/travelers/noncitizens-US-air-travel.html" target="_blank">the Centers for Disease Control and Prevention website.</a>